akaztp/web-project-guide/readme.md

 - [Development](development.md)
 - Quality
 - Code
+- Security

 ##Contributions

+Discussion (as issues) and contributions (as pull requests) to this guide are welcome and appreciated.
-Contributions to this guide are welcome.
-Please keep the same type of brief text as you encounter here, and no more than 2 levels of indentation.
+ For pull requests, please keep the same type of brief text as you encounter here, and no more than 2 levels of indentation.
 I reserve the right to reject contributions that do not fully address this guide goals.
-Additions with mentions to brands or products (even open-source or free) will be rejected.
+Contributions with mentions to brands or products (even open-source or free) will be rejected.

 ##Disclaimer